 - Canned tomato: You’ll need 2 large cans of tomato for this recipe.
 I like one crushed (pureed) and one diced can for texture.
 You could simply use 2 cans of crushed tomatoes if you prefer.
 I don’t recommend 2 cans of diced tomatoes as there won’t be enough blended tomato to make a sauce (it’ll be too chunky).

 - Fresh basil: Nothing beats the flavor of fresh herbs, and basil is the best option for this sauce!
-You can substitute for 2 tsp dry basil if you don’t have fresh on hand.
+You can substitute for 2 teaspoons of dry basil if you don’t have fresh on hand.

 - Dry oregano: Along with basil, dry oregano is a perfect addition to this sauce.
-If you have fresh oregano on hand, you can use 2-3 tsp of it instead.
+If you have fresh oregano on hand, you can use 2-3 teaspoons of it instead.

 - Salt and pepper: Salt rounds out the flavors in this sauce.
 You can add it to taste, but don’t skip it completely or you’ll have a bland lasagna sauce.
 Black pepper is optional too, so add it to your taste.